Venetian navy: 1453–1718

 Making a victorious debut at the Battle of Lepanto in 1571 was a Venetian invention that was soon adopted by other fleets in the Mediterranean.
-Venetian marines fought in Lepanto, created as Fanti da Mar in 1550.
+Venetian marines fought in Lepanto, created as Fanti da Mar in 1550., Venice also had dedicated naval expeditionary corps of naval infantry recruited primarily from Dalmatia from the local population called the Oltremarini (overseas troops).